Laws of the Game

 The following will be used to determine league standings

-League standings are based on cumulative points that a team has earned throughout the entire season.
-The team with the most points, at the conclusion of the final game, will be named “Champion”.
-In the event of a tie in points, the above tie-breaker will be used.
+Final league standings are based on cumulative points that a team has earned throughout the entire season.
+The team with the most points, a the conclusion of the final game, will be named “Champion”.
+In the even of a tie in points, the above tie-breaker will be used.

 For the purposes of league statistics, the maximum goal differential recorded per game is 10 goals.
 For example, if a match is won 14-1, the recorded score will be 11-1